U.S. Olympic trials' pool headed for north Minneapolis aquatic center

 "There's a lack of access to year-round competitive pools, and we'll have two," he said.

-Access and transformation are touchstones for project architect Keon Blasingame, of LSE Architects.
-The Minneapolis native was one of the group still wide-eyed at the private after-hours swim the group got to take in the pool Sunday night.
+Access and transformation are touchstones for architect Keon Blasingame, of LSE Architects.
+The Minneapolis native was one of the group still wide-eyed at the private after-hours swim the group took Sunday night.

 Blasingame sees a project that can "reinvigorate that corridor with something that's lively and has eyes on the street."
 He said he wants the building, at 701 Plymouth Av.
-N., to be on the edge of the street with windows offering sweeping views of downtown, and envisions the project as helping to reconnect the North Side to the rest of the city.
+N., to be on the edge of the street with windows showing sweeping views of downtown and envisions the project as helping to reconnect the North Side to the rest of the city.

-Between sips of beer and bites of burgers at a reception by Myrtha pool officials at a sports bar near the trials venue, the V3 group chatted with Cullen Jones, who took home four medals from the 2008 and 2012 Olympics and was the first Black American to own a world record.
+Between sips of beer and bites of burger at a reception by Myrtha Pools officials at a sports bar near the trials venue, the V3 group chatted with Cullen Jones, who took home four medals from the 2008 and 2012 Olympics and was the first Black American to own a world record.

 Jones, Speedo's philanthropic sales ambassador, has traveled the world preaching the joy and importance of learning to swim.
 V3 brought him to the University of Minnesota for a clinic in 2018.

-He said he's seen progress inching up as more young people of color learn to swim, even if it isn't yet apparent at the highest level, the U.S. Olympic trials in Omaha.
+He said he's seen some slow progress as more young people of color learn to swim, even if it isn't yet apparent at the highest level, the U.S. Olympic trials.
 He wants learning to swim to become a rite of passage for all kids.

 "The way Australians think of swimming is the way we think of driving — everyone learns to do it," Jones said.

 Even so, University of Minnesota social justice professor Samuel Myers Jr. called swimming "the last outpost of whiteness in Minnesota."
-A collegiate and lifelong swimmer himself, he has written about the sport's inequities, including persistent disparities in drowning rates between White and minority kids.
+A collegiate and lifelong swimmer himself, he has written about the sport's inequities, including disparities in drowning rates between white and minority kids.

 While Myers applauds Binger's work, he said there's much to overcome in the sport's legacy of racism.